UWIT-IAM/pydantic-wip-examples/README.md

 # pydantic-wip-examples

-A repository of pydantic use case examples.
+A repository of pydantic use case examples, introduced in the UW-IT ITI WIP talk on [pydantic].
+You can also refer to [the slides](https://docs.google.com/presentation/d/1OY7AbYWmN-hjOo8pk-vGYQ4InNEBF5ZOhexe18uGnlU/edit?usp=sharing).

-Ok, right now, there is only one example.
+(Ok, right now, there is only one example.)
 You can run it like so:

 ```
 ./run-example.sh -e flask_with_sql_orm